ProfessionalWiki/SimpleBatchUpload/README.md

 The [SimpleBatchUpload][mw-simple-batch-upload] extension provides basic, no-frills uploading of multiple files to MediaWiki.

-It is maintained by [Professional.Wiki](https://professional.wiki/).
+It is maintained by [Professional Wiki](https://professional.wiki/).
 [Contact us](https://professional.wiki/en/contact) for commercial support or development work.

 ## Requirements